galaxyproject/training-material/topics/microbiome/tutorials/multivariable-association/tutorial.md

 -  `HMP2_taxonomy.tsv` or taxonomy file
 -  `HMP2_metadata.tsv` or metadata file

-The files provided were generated from the HMP2 data which can be downloaded from [here](https://ibdmdb.org/)
+The files provided were generated from the HMP2 data.
+To download [Click here](https://ibdmdb.org/)

  **Origin** : \
 The **HMP2_taxonomy.tsv** and **HMP2_metadata.tsv** files are part of the **Human Microbiome Project 2 (HMP2)**, which is a key component of the Inflammatory Bowel Disease Multi'omics Database [**(IBDMDB)**](https://ibdmdb.org/).
 The IBDMDB is a large-scale, multi-omic research initiative aimed at understanding the microbiome's role in IBD progression by integrating various omics data like metagenomics, metabolomics, and host genetics.